Saketg9/git-notes/README.md

 ## Commands in lesson one

 this is main branch changes
-this will conflict with the text in the main branch

 **git init**   (this command is used to initalize a directory for git repo)